mcpower/fit3088-a2/README.txt

 run the code.
 There is also the webpacked bundle, but it is much harder to review.
 I would highly recommend reviewing the TypeScript code in "src" if possible.
+It is recommend to use the text editor "VS Code".
+VS Code will allow for very good TypeScript exploration, including the inspection of variable types and jumping to definitions / uses of variables.

 All libraries used are in the "src/lib" folder.
 I have modified them slightly for my use, including the addition of types for TypeScript.
 Of note are the